Materials-Consortia/OPTIMADE/optimade.rst

   - **Description**: **first_frame** specifies the first frame that should be returned.
   - **Type**: integer
-  - **Requirements/Conventions**: The value MUST be larger or equal to 0 and MUST be less than or equal to nframes.(The total number of frames in the trajectory)
+  - **Requirements/Conventions**: The value MUST be larger or equal to 0 and MUST be less than nframes.(The total number of frames in the trajectory)
     If this is not the case :http-error:`400 Bad Request` MUST be returned with a message indicating that the value for this field is incorrect.
     The default value is 0.
   - **Examples**: